 This Crockpot Spiced Apple Cider is perfect for fall parties.
-Easy to make and delicious to drink.
-Make a kid friendly batch and keep some brandy on the side for the grown ups!
+Easy to make and delicious to drink, make a kid-friendly batch and keep some brandy on the side for the grown-ups!

 An ABSOLUTE must for Halloween.
 A huge hit during our neighborhood celebration.

-How to make Spiced Apple Cider in the Crockpot
+How to Make Spiced Apple Cider in The Crockpot

 The Difference Between Apple Cider and Apple Juice

-Tips and Tricks for this Crockpot Apple Cider
+Tips and Tricks For Crockpot Apple Cider

 There are a few little things that make this recipe a little easier.
 But they are all optional; I’ve done it a number of different ways.

-Make small little holes in the sides of the orange slices and put your whole cloves in there.
+- Make small little holes in the sides of the orange slices and put your whole cloves in there.
 It will save you from fishing them out at the end of cooking.
+Alternatively, you could use tea strainers for your cloves.
+Another option would be to wrap them in a coffee filter.

-When I smell star anise all I can think of is licorice, which is not my favorite.
+- When I smell star anise all I can think of is licorice, which is not my favorite.
 I often choose to leave it out of this recipe (which is why it reads as optional), but if you smell it and love it, add it!

 Traditionally, spiced apple cider is paired with brandy.
 If brandy isn’t your jam, I would highly suggest Fireball Whiskey or another cinnamon whiskey.
 (You all know from my Fireball Fudge and my Cinnamon Whiskey Sangria how much I love Fireball.)